ingonyama-zk/icicle/examples/c++/install-and-use-icicle/README.md

-# Example: Install and use ICICLE
+# Example: Install and use ICICLE (C++)

-This example shows how to install binaries and use them in C++ application.
+This example demonstrates how to install ICICLE binaries and use them in a C++ application.

-Download release binaries:
+Download release binaries from our [github release page](https://github.com/ingonyama-zk/icicle/releases):
 - **Frontend** icicle30-ubuntu22.tar.gz
 - **Backend** icicle30-ubuntu22-cuda122.tar.gz

 > [!NOTE]
-> Name of the files is based on the release version.
-Make sure to update the tar file names in the example if you're using a different release.
+> The names of the files are based on the release version.
+Ensure you update the tar file names in the example if you’re using a different release.

-## Optional: This example is demonstrated in an ubuntu22 docker but this is not mandatory.
+## Optional: Using Docker

+While not mandatory, this example can be demonstrated in an Ubuntu 22 Docker container.
 ```bash
 docker run -it --rm --gpus all -v ./:/workspace -w /workspace icicle-release-ubuntu22-cuda122 bash
 ```

-This command is starting bash in the docker, with GPUs and mapping the example files to `/workspace` in the docker.
+This command starts a bash session in the Docker container, with GPUs enabled and the example files mapped to /workspace in the container.

 ### Building the docker image

-This image is based on nvidia's image for ubuntu22. built from the Dockerfile:
+The Docker image is based on NVIDIA’s image for Ubuntu 22.04 and can be built from the following Dockerfile:

 ```dockerfile
 # Use the official NVIDIA development runtime image for Ubuntu 22.04